Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

    In this step the flag `-ingester.ring.zone-awareness-enabled=false` is removed from queriers.

-1. Wait until all queriers have restarted.
+1. Wait until all queriers have restarted and are ready.

 1. Exclude non zone aware ingesters from the write path.